-Furman is a 15-minute drive from downtown Greenville, a 1.5-hour drive from Charlotte, North Carolina, and approximately a 2.5-hour drive from Atlanta, Georgia.
+Furman is a 15-minute drive from downtown Greenville, South Carolina, and is an 1.5-hour drive from Charlotte, North Carolina, and approximately a 2.5-hour drive from Atlanta, Georgia.
 The average temperature during summer is 30 degrees Celsius, and 15 degrees Celsius during winter months.

 The Dining Hall is managed by Bon Appetit and is an all-you-care-to-eat option.
 The Paladen is a food court that offers grab-and-go options including Japanese, crêpes, Chick-fil-A, Moe’s Southwest Grille and Bread & Bowl.
 You can enjoy a leisurely meal at the Paddock, our on-campus restaurant that offers an American southern-style menu.
 Two additional spots where you can get coffee and a snack are our Library café and Starbucks.